 How Often Should You Talk To Your Partner Throughout The Day?
 12 Women Reveal Their Habits

-When my boyfriend and I first started dating, we spoke to each other all day, every day.
-Sometimes he would even make me elaborate images using emojis when the conversation would start to taper off.
-Basically, we'd text throughout the work day, then we'd leave work and talk on the phone.
-But as our relationship progresses, I've been finding that the nonstop communication has also come to a halt.
-This leaves me wondering: "how often should you talk to your partner every day?"
+When my partner and I first started dating, we spoke to each other all day, every day.
+Sometimes he would even make me elaborate images using emojis when the conversation started to taper off.
+Basically, we'd text throughout the workday, then we'd leave work and talk on the phone.
+But as our relationship progresses, I've been finding that nonstop communication has also come to a halt.
+This leaves me wondering: How often should you talk to your partner every day?

 This couple used to text all the time but now they also talk on the phone.